The starting point for our case study is the design model shown in Figure 18.2 above.

 contains the add, update and destroy CRUD methods.
 The PersonController

-class is defined as abstract and contains the checkPersonIdAsId
+class is defined as abstract and contains the checkPersonIdAsId method,

 which is common to all subclasses.
-The AuthorController
+The AuthorController and

-inherits the PersonController
+EmployeeController inherits the PersonController.

 For every non-abstract JavaBean in the inheritance hierarchy we define a set of